o19s/quepid/docs/endpoints_solr.md

 1. `json.wrf=angular.callbacks._2` to avoid needing to use CORS, we use JSONP, which requires this parameter to be sent to Solr, and wraps the resulting JSON response in the function `angular.callbacks._2()`.

-## Explain Missing Documents
+## Find and Rate Missing Documents

 This function sends off whatever you enter to Solr using the standard GET request handler and expects a response type of JSON, wrapped in JSONP.

 ```
 http://quepid-solr.dev.o19s.com:8985/solr/tmdb/select?q=star&explainOther=title:war&fl=id title poster_path overview cast&wt=json&debug=true&debug.explain.structured=true&hl=false&rows=10&json.wrf=angular.callbacks._8
 ```
-1. `q=star` comes from the Query that you clicked Explain Missing Documents in the UI.
+1. `q=star` comes from the Query that you clicked Missing Documents button in the UI.
-1. `explainOther=title:war` comes from the query you entered on the Explain Missing Documents modal.
+1. `explainOther=title:war` comes from the query you entered on the Find and Rate Missing Documents modal and is Lucene query.
 1. `fl=id title poster_path overview cast` comes from the Settings
 1. `wt=json` is to ensure the response is in JSON format that Quepid expects.
 1. `debug=true&debug.explain.structured=true` is used to get back the query explain information.
 If this isn't available, that is fine, you just don't get the information about how the query matched the docs in the UI.